Joe Rodon

 A youth product of Swansea City, Rodon made 54 senior appearances for the club before moving to Tottenham Hotspur in October 2020.
+He later moved to Leeds United on loan in August 2023, and later joined the club permanently in 2024.
 In 2022, Rodon helped Wales qualify for the FIFA World Cup for the first time since 1958.

 Club career

 Swansea City

-Rodon grew up in Llangyfelach, Swansea, went to Llangyfelach Primary School, and was a Swansea City season ticket holder before joining the club at the age of eight in 2005.
+Rodon grew up in Llangyfelach, Swansea, went to Llangyfelach Primary School, then Pontarddulais Comprehensive School.
+He was a Swansea City season ticket holder before joining the club at the age of eight in 2005.
 He signed his first professional contract in July 2015 and was named on the first-team bench for the first time in January 2016 for the FA Cup tie with Oxford United.
 He was then named on the first-team bench in the Premier League game at the Emirates Stadium against Arsenal in October 2017.
 Rodon played as captain of Swansea's under-23 team in a 2–1 win over Cheltenham Town in the EFL Trophy on 15 August 2017.

 On 30 January 2018, he joined League Two side Cheltenham Town on loan until the end of the 2017–18 season.
 Manager Gary Johnson said that "we have been keeping an eye on him for some time and he is undoubtedly a quality player".

 Rodon returned to Swansea and was given his senior debut by manager Graham Potter ahead of the 2018–19 Championship season.
 He became a regular starter at the club and made 21 appearances the following season under new coach Steve Cooper.